-Inspired by the antics of "Lawnchair" Larry Walters who flew from San Pedro, California to Los Angeles International Airpot in a lawn chair rigged with 42 weather balloons on July 2, 1982.
+Inspired by the antics of "Lawnchair" Larry Walters who flew over San Pedro, California in a lawn chair rigged with 42 weather balloons on July 2, 1982.
 See more »

 When I walked into the theatre, it was spotted with very few people wanting to see the film, and most had just walked in because of the interesting title, but everyone left the theatre laughing and joking with one another.
 I have never seen a movie which inspired me to smile so much, and feel so good afterward.
 The scenery was amazing, the story was innovative, and Rhys Ifans was an extremely lovable character.
 All in all, a very good film, and definitely worth seeing.
 Danny's character was very charismatic, and his views on life can relate to everyone who has just wanted to get away.
 I especially liked the way he interacted with his friends and the people around him.
 By the end of the film, you really feel like you have a new friend in a strange way.
 Anyways, I would describe this as a Notting Hill/Bridget Jones/ Muriel's Wedding combination, with a little Whale Rider for spice.
 It gives new hope to the Australian film making industry.

 29 of 37 people found this review helpful.

 Was this review helpful to you?

 | Report this